xpdota/guide-scratch/sage/Basic.md

 - Kardia: See the [Kardia](#Kardia) section above.
 - Physis: AoE regen plus heal boost on a 60 second cooldown.
 The regen is 650 potency total over 15 seconds (5 ticks of 130p each).
-The healing up effect only last 10 seconds, but affects all healing, even your co-healer.
+The healing up effect only last 10 seconds, and affects all incoming healing on affected targets.
 - Haima: A shield that repeatedly re-applies itself when absorbed (up to 5 times, not including the initial shield).
   Each shield is 300 potency, so the best case scenario is 1800p total absorbed.
+It also applies a small heal at the end of the duration based on how many stacks are remaining, so it can still be useful even if only two or three stacks are consumed.
 - Panhaima: Like Haima, but AoE, with a lower potency to compensate.
 - Holos: Similar effect to Taurochole, but AoE.
 However, it does stack with Kerachole or Taurochole.
 The 300p heal is minor, but still something, so ideally you want to make use of both the healing and damage reduction.